munga114/github-search/README.md

 # GitHub Connector

 #### Author
-Abishag Maitha
+Mungai Mbugua

 ## Description
-<p>This is a website where users can enter and submit their GitHub username, see names and descriptions of that user's public repositories.
-The user can also look for repositories.</p>
+This is a website where users can enter and submit their GitHub username, see names and descriptions of that user's public repositories.
+The user can also look for repositories.

 ## Project setup instructions
-<p>Fork the Repo from my github account and run file in your preffered editor.
-Any Browser is capable of rendering the app.component.html file</p>
+Fork the Repo from my github account and run file in your preffered editor.
+Any Browser is capable of rendering the app.component.html file

 ## Requirements
 * Either a computer or phone.